Azure-Samples/blockchain/blockchain-workbench/technology-samples/Twilio/TriggerTwilioSMSAlertBasedOnContractStateAfterASpecificContractAction.md

 In this scenario, the trigger will be an event from Azure Blockchain Workbench delivered via the Event Grid.

-Within the Logic App Designer select the trigger “When an Event Grid event occurs”.
+Within the Logic App Designer, select the trigger “When an Event Grid event occurs”.

 ![](media/1be166636ff6c58073a0d31d7bd22ea2.png)

-Within the Logic App Designer, click the Sign In button for the action that was just added.
+Within the Logic App Designer, click the Sign In button for the action that was added.

 ![](media/d8dab9c287a5e74b4fa98f60be4aa846.png)

-Select the Azure Active Directory Tenant that the Azure Blockchain Workbench was deployed to in the drop-down list and either sign in using your credentials or connect using a Service Principal.
+Select the Azure Active Directory Tenant that the Azure Blockchain Workbench was deployed to in the drop-down list and either sign-in using your credentials or connect using a Service Principal.

 For this basic sample, you will sign in using your credentials.